reviewboard/reviewboard/docs/manual/users/review-requests/uploading-files.rst

 .. versionadded:: 1.6

 Any type of file can be added to a review request.
 Log files, binaries, test data, audio, or anything else.
-These files can be downloaded by other people.
-This is especially helpful for files that are part of a change but can't be represented in diffs.
+This is especially helpful for files that are part of a change but can't be represented in diffs, as well as things like attaching a screenshot of changes that affect user interfaces.

 .. image:: file-attachment.png

-Comments can be made on file attachments by clicking :guilabel:`Add Comment`.
-These comments apply to file attachments as a whole.
+Many types of files, including text and images, can be displayed on Review Board and reviewed by clicking on the areas where you want to add comments.
+This works just like the review process for source code.
+Simply click the thumbnail or click :guilabel:`Review` to begin reviewing the file.

+Not all types of files have this support.
+For those files, clicking :guilabel:`Add Comment` will let you leave a comment that applies to the whole file.

 See :ref:`reviewing-file-attachments` for more information.

 There are two ways to upload a file attachment: